vimalanandans/Middleware/README.md

 ## The Bigger Picture

-However, we think bigger than simply the hardware you find in a typical smart home set-up.
-What if each Zirk actuating hardware were to send events observing a user's interactions with hardware to a personalization Zirk?
-This personalization Zirk could then build up a profile of how this user interacts with the world around them to begin to automate it.
-Instead of simply waiting for a command to turn on a light, a Zirk could ask the personalization Zirk whether the light should turn on or not and even what settings (color, temperature, etc.) the light should have and receive an answer back based on the user's profile.
-Breaking out of the smart home entirely, what if your taxi knew what temperature the car should be and what to set the radio to as it pulls up to pick you up?
-What if the shipping processes for your medicine or groceries were smart enough to ensure unbroken [cold chains](https://en.wikipedia.org/wiki/Cold_chain)?
+Many of the examples above have been smart home oriented.
+We are thinking bigger.
+What if the Zirks you use sent observations about how you use them to a personalization Zirk you own?
+This personalization Zirk could then build a profile of how you interact with your world.
+What if instead of waiting to order at a coffee shop, the store could ask your personalization Zirk what your favorite drink as you walk in?
+What if your taxi knew what temperature the car should be and what to set the radio to as it pulls up to pick you up?
+What if the shipping processes for your medicine or groceries were smart enough to ensure unbroken
+[cold chains](https://en.wikipedia.org/wiki/Cold_chain)?
 What if your city could dynamically adjust stop light timings based on current traffic?
 What if your doctor could tell what is going on every time your blood pressure is too high?
+All of this can be built on top of the Bezirk middleware.

 Some of this might sound kind of creepy.
-Have every action you take observed to build profiles?
-The Bezirk middleware is privacy-respecting in the sense that it puts the user in control of their own data.
+Are you comfortable having every action you take observed to build profiles?
+This is yet another problem we have to solve to realize compelling IoT dreams.
+The Bezirk middleware aims to be privacy-respecting in the sense that it puts the user in control of their own data, while taking care of the nitty-gritty security details automatically.
 There is no requirement to use the cloud and the user can decide the scope within which their Zirks can communicate.
 While parts of this vision are not implemented yet, we aim to make it as easy on the user as possible.
 We firmly believe that people should not have to possess expert-level security awareness to use the IoT safely, securely, and privately.

 ## Helping Out